-- Over the Phone Translation: Interpretation of trials and hearings is available for LEP persons in through the use of over the phone interpretation in up to 200 languages. - Interpretation is also available for LEP persons who call or visit the hearings divisions with questions in over 200 languages through the use of over the phone interpretation. - Signs: OATH has translated important permanent entry-way signs posted in its offices into Spanish or other LEP languages if space provides.
-Translated information in up to eight (8) languages at OATH offices has already been placed on Powerpoint-type presentations.
-In 2018, in order to come into compliance with Local Law 30, OATH will have these available in the ten (10) languages mandated by the law. - Documents: OATH has translated key documents into the top eight (8) foreign languages.
-In 2018, in order to come into compliance with Local Law 30, OATH will have these available in the ten (10) languages

-- mandated by the law. - Emergency communications: The communications are done primarily through website postings and through calls to our Clerk's Office.
-Clerks provide information to LEP individuals during an emergency with the aid of the over the phone translation service it has contracted with.
-The OATH website is completely translatable and plain-language notices on the homepage page and other pages during an emergency can be easily translated by users. - Media and Outreach: OATH translates its press releases and event flyers into relevant languages.
+- Over the Phone Interpretation: Interpretation of trials and hearings is available for LEP persons in through the use of over the phone interpretation in up to 200 languages. - Interpretation is also available for LEP persons who call or visit the hearings divisions with questions in over 200 languages through the use of over the phone interpretation. - Signs: OATH has translated important permanent entry-way signs posted in its offices into Spanish or other LEP languages if space provides.
+Translated information in up to ten (10) languages at OATH offices has already been placed on Powerpoint-type presentations. - Documents: OATH has translated key documents into the top ten (10) foreign languages. - Emergency communications: The communications are done primarily through website postings and through calls to our Clerk's Office.
+Clerks provide information to LEP individuals during an emergency with the aid of the over the phone interpretation service it has contracted with.
+The OATH website is translatable and plain-language notices on the homepage page and other pages are posted during an emergency in the top ten (10) languages. - Media and Outreach: OATH translates its press releases and event flyers into relevant languages.
 If, for instance, OATH is holding an event in Chinatown or in Flushing, then those documents are translated into Traditional Chinese.
 OATH also has in-person translators available at all events where there has been outreach to the service population.
 These documents are written in plain language before they are translated and then disseminated.